 Depending upon the scientific research being conducted, a lab can be filled with dangerous chemicals, radioactive substances, biological specimens, sharp instruments, breakable glassware, and flammable objects.
 Thus, those working in labs need to be keenly aware of the many dangers associated with these items.
-In order to maintain a safe workplace and avoid accidents, lab safety symbols and signs need to be posted throughout the workplace.
+In order to maintain a safe workplace, avoid health hazards, and flammable accidents, lab safety symbols and health hazard signs need to be posted throughout the workplace.
 Researchers, staff, and visitors should note and understand the hazard communication information on the laboratory safety signs, including specific hazardous agents (biological, chemical, radiological), physical hazards (lasers, magnetic fields) present in the space, stated precautions (no food or drink allowed), and required personal protective equipment (lab coats, eye protection, gloves, etc.).

 The following laboratory safety symbols warn of possible dangers in the laboratory to help lab professionals keep safe and informed.